Historical-Expansion-Mod/Greater-Flavor-Mod/README.md

 ## Discord

 The [Victoria 2 Modding Discord server](https://discord.gg/qz73ZEH) is the home for this mod (and many other mods).
-Please visit if you would like to discuss HFME, suggest improvements, or bring bugs to the attention of the developers.
+Please visit if you would like to discuss GFM, suggest improvements, or bring bugs to the attention of the developers.